What is it about?

 Teaching and learning of the Master’s program Scenographic Design and

-Communication focus both on the design and the staging of real and virtual spaces and environments and on design and concept development in all communicative process.
+Communication focus both on the design and the staging of real and virtual spaces and environments and on design and concept development in all communicative processes.
 Scenographic designers present and exhibit.
 They develop concepts for performance spaces and design exhibition spaces.
 They bring spaces to life to provide a narrative context.
-For a while they stage and dramatize performances on the most diverse stages and create the ambience for the communicative and emotional impact of stories and messages.
+For a while, they stage and dramatize performances on the most diverse stages and create the ambience for the communicative and emotional impact of stories and messages.

-Master Scenographic Design and Communication deals with problems like...
+The Master's program Scenographic Design and Communication deals with problems like...

 - How to design museum and exhibition rooms across different media?